Political career of Abraham Lincoln (1849–1861): General election

 while Bell and Breckinridge primarily found support in the South.

 Lincoln had a highly effective campaign team, which carefully projected his image as an ideal candidate.
 As Michael Martinez says:

 Lincoln and his political advisers manipulated his image and background....
 Sometimes he appeared as a straight-shooting, plain-talking, common-sense-wielding man of the people.
 His image as the "Rail Splitter" dates from this era.
 His supporters also portrayed him as "Honest Abe," the country fellow who was simply dressed and not especially polished or formal in his manner but who was as honest and trustworthy as his legs were long.
-Even Lincoln's tall, gangly frame was used to good advantage during the campaign as many drawings and posters show the candidates sprinting past his vertically challenged rivals.
+Even Lincoln's tall, gangly frame was used to good advantage during the campaign as many drawings and posters showed the candidate sprinting past his vertically challenged rivals.
 At other times, Lincoln appeared as a sophisticated, thoughtful, articulate, "presidential" candidate.

 The Rail Candidate—Lincoln's 1860 candidacy is depicted by crtitics as held up by the slavery issue—a slave on the left and party organization on the right.

 Prior to the Republican convention, the Lincoln campaign began cultivating a nationwide youth organization, the Wide Awakes, which it used to generate popular support for Lincoln throughout the country to spearhead large voter registration drives, knowing that new voters and young voters tend to embrace new and young parties.
 As Lincoln's ideas of abolishing slavery grew, so did his supporters.
 People of the Northern states knew the Southern states would vote against Lincoln because of his ideas of anti-slavery and took action to rally supporters for Lincoln.